arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 ## How To Describe A Promise?

-Messages such as:
+A message such as:

 ```
-- Add Foo
-- Remove method Baz
 - Use Set instead of List
 ```

-are neither commitments nor behaviour descriptions: they are activity reports.
-And yet a commit message could be written in the style of a BDD method:
+is neither a commitment nor a behaviour description: it's an activity report.
+It could be written in the style of a BDD method:

 ```
 When the user saves the file, a preview is shown
 ```

 That's not a cosmetic difference.
-The formers are about the actions performed by the programmer, the past, the *how*.
-The latter describes the feature, the present, the *what*.
+The former is about the actions performed by the programmer, the past, the *how*.
+The latter about the feature, the present, the *what*.

 ## Tell Me What The Software Does, Not What You Have Done